Buenos Aires, Argentina

 Lithuanian school building does not have many Lithuanian details, however, Lithuanian religious symbols do exist (Jurgis Matulaitis, Our Lady of Vilnius painting) while the stadium outside is adorned with a cross painted in Lithuanian flag colors.
 The school is now attended by ~800 pupils, most of them not of Lithuanian ancestry.
 Initially, the school building (the event hall on the second floor) also served as a Lithuanian club.

 Lithuanian monastery also houses a Lithuanian museum which has no regular opening times (one should ask at the sacristy to be allowed inside although that is only possible when the museum’s hall does not double as a parish hall).
-The museum has been established in 1955.
+The museum has been established in 1955 by A. Mikelionienė.
 Most of its exhibits are things collected by Lithuanian-Argentines that reminded them of the Homeland they left: traditional Lithuanian wooden crafts, ethnic strips, old Lithuanian books (some dating to the 19th century) and other things.
 At one time, the museum was larger and had over 1000 exhibits, including sculptures, folk costumes, etc. Later, however, the area was repurposed as a parish hall and thus fewer exhibits remained.
 Once, the building also housed the publishing house for “Argentinos lietuvių balsas” (the Voice of Lithuanian-Argentines), the major Lithuanian-Argentine newspaper.
 After it stopped publishing, the printing technics were moved to a Lithuanian museum in Esquel (Patagonia).

 The street in front of the church is named Lithuanian Alley (Pje Lituania).
 At its end where the passage is nearest to the church, there is a memorial plaque commemorating the fact that the street was named in honor of the Lithuanian community.